 Can You Get the Cuban Tourist Card on Arrival?

-Technically, you can get the Cuban Tourist Card at Havana Airport, or any other Cuban airport, for about 25 CUC (a.k.a. the Cuban Convertible Peso used by tourists).
+Technically, you can get the Cuban Tourist Card at Havana Airport, or any other Cuban airport, for about 25 USD (you won’t be able to buy it in Cuban currency).
 However, in most cases, you can’t even board your flight if you don’t have a Cuban Tourist Card.

 If somehow you do manage to get to Cuba without a card, prepare yourself for the experience of navigating the Cuban infrastructure, which could entail long lines, empty booths, and slow service.
 This will be a true test of your patience since you won’t be able to leave the airport until your Tourist Card is in hand.